Millmer/rag-chatbot-template/README.md

 pm2 restart ecosystem.config.js
 ```

-If `node_modules` changed, the be sure to do a fresh install on the server with:
+If `node_modules` changed, then be sure to do a fresh install on the server with:
 ```sh
 cd chatbot
 npm install